Red Clover Blossom

 Red clover blossom has a scattered but persistent folk record:

-- North American folk traditions referenced red clover in various topical and internal preparations — it appeared in numerous domestic remedy books of the 19th and early 20th centuries
+- North American folk traditions referenced red clover in various topical and internal preparations, and it appeared in numerous domestic remedy books of the nineteenth and early twentieth centuries

 - the flowers have been used in salads, soups, and as a garnish in foraging traditions, connecting the plant's herbal and culinary identities